Prajnamita-Lodh/Netflix/README.md

 ![Image](https://github.com/user-attachments/assets/e1fc21e3-6de3-46aa-a0af-1a9ccb828c42)

-- Step 13 : In the report view, under the insert tab, one text box were added to the canvas.
+- Step 13 : In the report view, under the insert tab, one text box was added to the canvas.
 The introductio of Netflix was written in the text box in White colour.

 Please see the snippet here: